hapax/hapax.github.io/fun.md

 annotated lists:
 - [*Desert Island fiction*](reviews/reviews.md).
 Fiction I like.
 - [*Reviews*](reviews/reviews.md).
 Some longer book reviews.
-- [*Used bookstores*](reviews/bookstores.md).
-A short field guide to Vancouver's for fellow bibliophiles.
+- [*Vancouver used bookstores*](reviews/bookstores.md).
+A short field guide for fellow bibliophiles.

 I also dabble in writing myself.
 A couple of recent efforts:
 - [*Arrest*](assets/arrest.pdf) (2019).
 Sci-fi flash fiction about the